hyrmedia/DirigoEdge/README.md

 DirigoEdge is an Open Source CMS development framework built on ASP.Net C# that makes managing content and building websites faster and easier.
 It is fully responsive, built on MVC, Microsoft’s CodeFirst, and has a robust shortcode and plugin system.

-Explore DirigoEdge functions on our YouTube chanel: https://www.youtube.com/channel/UCf2zaGBp4ifFMeu0tetutYw
+Explore DirigoEdge functions on our [YouTube channel](https://www.youtube.com/channel/UCf2zaGBp4ifFMeu0tetutYw)

 ## Requirements